cferdinandi/vanilla-js-toolkit/content/reference/ajax/xhr.md

 };

 // Create and send a GET request
-// The first argument is the post type (GET, POST, PUT, DELETE, etc.)
+// The first argument is the request type (GET, POST, PUT, DELETE, etc.)
 // The second argument is the endpoint URL xhr.open('GET', 'https://jsonplaceholder.typicode.com/posts');
 xhr.send();